 To get the translated strings back to WordPress, click in the POEditor plugin on Import (for individual languages) or on Import all (to fetch all the linked languages in the translation project).

-Following the above steps, you'll be able to translate WordPress themes and plugins faster, by improving the process of managing your language files between your WordPress account and your software localization project on the POEditor platform.
+Following the above steps, you'll be able to translate WordPress themes, sites or plugins faster, by improving the process of managing your language files between your WordPress account and your software localization project on the POEditor platform.